arcus-azure/arcus/community/blog/2022-04 Finished Azure Integration Account functionality and other cool features in Arcus Scripting v0.6/README.md

 When such an Azure Integration Account was previously setup in a client project, this was done manually in the Azure portal or via custom scripts.
 This tedious repeated work was the perfect candidate to be included in the Arcus Scripting library.

 Starting from v0.6, one can finally upload all these artifacts with clean, well-named PowerShell functions.
-This wil reduce the custom scripts being copied from project to project, increase support and maintenance, and make the DevOps code a lot cleaner.
+This wil reduce the custom scripts being copied from project to project, improve support and maintenance, and make the DevOps code a lot cleaner.

 All functions are located within a single PowerShell module, called `Arcus.Scripting.IntegrationAccount`:
 ```powershell